msmafra/waterfox-install/README.md

 ### Uninstalling it

 There is also a separated uninstallation file for the 0.x installation because of its place of installation /usr/lib64/.
-It will probably change on the next version to /opt/.
-Will be integrated in the final version.
+It will probably change in the next version to /opt/.
+Will be integrated into the final version.
 Your profile(s) will not be deleted.
 They are stored at ~/.mozilla/waterfox/

 Run using bash: